THE CANCELED FUTURE

 As an architect and urban designer who grew up in post-socialist China and lived most of the adulthood abroad, I am always interested in the canceled futures of architectural imagination, particularly those overturned by the fall of communism.
 The transition of such happens drastically in China through enormous public investment on consumer-oriented urban redevelopment, under which my hometown Zhengzhou has removed most of its socialist identities in exchange of wider highways, business districts, and real-estate developments.
 On the other hand, these updated futures come with atomized urban communities and skyrocketing living costs, which are turning into another collective disappointment following its communist precedent.

-In contrast to Zhengzhou’s rapidly vanishing socialist marks, the infinite replication of panelki housing blocks in Plovdiv represents a frozen state of temporality: one that was designed to last 20-25 years as transitional developments toward full communism promised by Soviet urban plans.
-The communist utopia never came, whereas its aging architectural leftovers continue to define the city.
+In contrast to Zhengzhou’s rapidly vanishing socialist marks, the aging panelki housing blocks of Plovdiv represents a frozen state of temporality: one that was initially planned to last 20-25 years as transitional developments toward communist utopias.
+The utopia never came, whereas its architectural leftovers continue to define the city.
 After witnessing Zhengzhou’s disappointed reborn, I am eager to seek the radical impulses of canceled futures that once shared by Plovdiv people when they were given the keys to their ‘temporary’ panelki home.

 What if,